Skip to Main Content

 In response to this Bulletin, CUNA Mutual Group advised all appropriate business areas of the Bulletin, the actions requested of insurance companies doing business in Puerto Rico, and asked for all such business areas to comply with the Bulletin's requests.

-• The Alaska Division of Insurance directs carriers to provide relief to affected policy holders by offering an extension to premium grace periods of at least two weeks in order to allow continuing insurance coverage.
+• The Alaska Division of Insurance directs carriers to provide relief to affected policyholders by offering an extension to premium grace periods of at least two weeks in order to allow continuing insurance coverage.
 The extension of the grace period does not eliminate the obligation to pay the premium, but limits policy cancellation for late payment.
-Carriers are encouraged to work with policy holders in the collection of premiums.
+Carriers are encouraged to work with policyholders in the collection of premiums.
 The Division reminds insurers that AS 21.36.125 requires insurers to acknowledge and act promptly on communications with consumers.
 AS 21.36.125 also requires a "reasonable investigation of all of the available information" prior to the refusal to pay a claim and that insurers must provide an explanation of the basis for denial of the claim or the offer of a settlement.

 In response to this Bulletin, CUNA Mutual Group advised all appropriate business areas of the Bulletin, the actions requested of insurance companies doing business in Alaska, and asked for all such business areas to comply with the Bulletin's requests.